Bruin-Dev/Intelygenz/custompackages/igzpackages/README.md

 There are a lot of possible configurations due different scenarios.
 All non-critical parameters for a base configuration are set to a default.

-The parameters `start_at` and `durable_name` are quite important.
-- `start_at= 'first'` will consume the full queue, despite of ack status of the messages.
-- `start_at= 'new_only'` will only consume the no-ack messages in the queue.
-- `durable_name` is used to keep the track of the consumed messages for a clientID.
-Clients with durable names that reconnect to NATS should continue their subscription drain in the point they left.

 This object accepts multiple subscriptions.

 The callback passed in the `subscribe` will be called with the decoded JSON that represents an event.
-If the callback fails, the message wont be ACKed.

 ## quart
 ### api
 `Quart` is an async version of `Flask`.
 Its used to check the status of the microservice its